 The SVAA will validate the MSID Pair Allocation in accordance with the requirements in Section S. The MSID Pair Allocation will be validated to ensure that:

-it is from a valid Party (i.e. a qualified Supplier or VLP)
+it is from a valid Lead Party (i.e. a qualified Supplier or VLP) or the NETSO

 the BM Unit to be allocated is a valid BM Unit